Who we are

 The EBIO graduate program provides advanced training in a wide variety of biological disciplines ranging from Biogeochemistry to Community Ecology to Evolutionary Genetics.
 The goal of the EBIO graduate program is to produce scientists, educators, and citizens who are equipped with skills to build careers that advance knowledge about life on Earth.
-Graduates of the EBIO program are well-positioned to pursue a wide range of careers that include academia, science education, wildlife biology, conservation biology, resource management, environmental consulting, and environmental law.
+Graduates of the EBIO program are well-positioned to pursue a range of careers that include academia, science education, wildlife biology, conservation biology, resource management, environmental consulting, and environmental law.

-Please contact firstname.lastname@example.org for additional information
+Please contact firstname.lastname@example.org for additional information about our graduate programs.

 What we value